dharmik892000/CS-584---Machine-Learning-Project/README.md

 # Dataset

 As the Dataset is too big and cannot be uploaded as it exceeds the maximum length of the file.
-So, I have uploaded the files to Google Drive also.
+So, I have uploaded the files to Google Drive for reference.

 • Link: https://drive.google.com/drive/folders/1tVbzd8sXOyRp8LhgIdDXYxaoRXUjl3SC?usp=sharing